 Filing the Articles of Organization in Nevada costs $75, but other fees include a business license for $200 and the fee for filing an annual list of managers for $150.
 Nevada currently has the highest percentage of available employees, as well as the highest density of startups, with 100 for every 1,000 firms.
 Moreover, the state has a fast-growing economy, so you might also want to consider forming an LLC in Nevada.
 The sales tax rate is at 6.85%, but there is no tax on either corporate or individual income.
 The annual fees are very low, and so are property taxes.
 The Secretary of State aims to take business formation completely to the digital world, so the process might be easier and faster than it is in other states.

-If you’re looking for business opportunities in any of the aforementioned states or major cities, explore the full listings on BusinessOpportunity.com.
+If you’re looking for new business opportunities in any of the aforementioned states or major cities, explore the full listings on BusinessOpportunity.com.